CAA381/hands-on/prep/README.md

 ![](../images/a/gitbranch-name.png)

-    > TODO Check if MTA.YAML needs to be customized.
-If not, remove "participantId" from mta.yaml.

 Finally, we can push our branch to the central source code repository.
 In the top menu, click on `VCS > Git > Push`.